Where to find parking on the National Mall?

 There are two areas with actual parking lots near the memorials.
 First, on the edge of the Tidal Basin just off of Independence Avenue there is a parking lot.
 You can often get a spot here except on busy holidays.
 This spot is mostly convenient to the WWII Memorial and the Washington Monument.
 Expect to do significant walking from here to any of the memorials or museums.

 Behind the Jefferson Memorial, on the banks of the Potomac River are parking lots A, B, and C. Unless it is the cherry blossom season, you can always find a parking spot here.
 This is convenient to the Jefferson Memorial, but it is far from anywhere else.

 Ohio Drive runs along the banks of the Potomac River.
 There is a lot of streetside parking here, although tour buses illegally park here and occupy many spaces.
 Ohio Drive is convenient to the FDR Memorial, the MLK Memorial and the Lincoln Memorial.

 Parking on Constitution and Independence Avenues

-There is free parking on both sides of Constitution Avenue from the Lincoln Memorial down to 7th Street.
+There is metered parking on both sides of Constitution Avenue from the Lincoln Memorial down to 7th Street.
 However, on weekdays, these become rush hour lanes between 4:00 PM – 6:30 PM.
 A fleet of motorcycle cops come out exactly at 4:00 PM on weekdays and give out $50 tickets.
 If you remain parked here after 4:00 PM on a weekday, your chance of getting a ticket is 100%.
 There is some parking on both sides of Independence Avenue between 3rd Street and the Washington Monument.
 Your car will be quickly towed if you remain here after 4:00 PM on weekdays.

 Click here to get great suggestions for parking on the National Mall.